dotnet/vscode-dotnet-runtime/Documentation/contributing-workflow.md

 6. Build the repository with your changes.
     - Make sure that the builds are clean.
     - Make sure that the tests are all passing, including your new tests.
+    - Try running the sample extension to test the extensions manually.
+The sample extension exposes the extensions' commands that are not normally user facing to allow developers to test end to end.
+    - If you made any changes to the extensions' command API surface, make sure to update the sample extension to account for these changes.
 7. Create a pull request (PR) against the upstream repository's **main** branch.
     - Push your changes to your fork on GitHub (if you haven't already).